Device Management Standards

 For the purposes of this Standard, rich client refers to a device which plugs directly, and mapped, onto the school IT network.
-Typically, this would be a Windows desktop or an Apple Mac.
+Typically, this would be a desktop.
 A mobile device works over the school Wi-Fi and is predominately light weight and designed to be used on a more ad hoc basis throughout the school, rather than in a fixed location.
-These would typically be mobile laptops; tablets; or Chromebooks.
+These would typically be mobile laptops or tablets.

 Implementation of mobile solutions in school should take account the existing infrastructure and wireless provision to ensure that the supporting environment is able to meet the demands.

 In this context, a 'managed device' is one that can be updated and configured remotely.
 Ensuring all devices in school are managed prevents individual machines disrupting lessons by performing unplanned updates or missing essential software apps.

 It is essential that you plan for the introduction of new devices carefully so that the network is capable of supporting their introduction and the correct images have been installed to ensure that they can be properly supported.